Letterbook/FEP/feps/fep-f1d5.md

 The NodeInfo specification is incredibly strict in its schema, often requiring regex-validation and a closed set of enumerated possible values.
-As an objection to this, the NodeInfo2 fork was created as a form of criticism by removing some validation of fields and with some logical restructuring of the metadata [ServiceInfo].
-Building off of NodeInfo and NodeInfo2, ServiceInfo was briefly explored [ServiceInfoRepository].
+As an objection to this, the NodeInfo2 fork was created as a form of criticism by removing some validation of fields and with some logical restructuring of the metadata.
+Building off of NodeInfo and NodeInfo2, ServiceInfo was briefly explored [ServiceInfo].

 This FEP does **not** attempt to document the specific protocol details.
 For that, see the [NodeInfoRepository] and [NodeInfo2Repository].
 It attempts to